alanrogers/popgen/README.md

 The website from the most recent version of the course can be found [here](https://content.csbs.utah.edu/~rogers/tch/ant5221/index.php).

-The contents of this top-level directory are as follows:
+The contents of the top-level directory in this github repository are as follows:

 * **homework** contains a 43-page collection of algebraic homework exercises, with answers to even-numbered exercises at the back.